missionpinball/mpf-docs/config/sounds.rst

 ~~~~~~
 Single value, type: ``integer``.
 Default: ``0``

-An integer value that controls the looping behvaior of this sound.
+An integer value that controls the looping behavior of this sound.
 A value of 0 indicates the
 sound will not loop when reaching the end (also known as a "one-shot").
 A value of -1
 indicates the sound should loop infinitely until it is stopped.
 A value greater than 0
 specifies the number of times the sound should loop back to the beginning while playing.
 Note